-This report details the work done in 2019 by the Missing Children Clearinghouse to help recover and protect children.
-Given that missing children make up a significant portion of the population being manipulated and exploited by human traffickers and other predators, we know just how vital this work is.
+This report details the work done in 2020 by the Missing Children Clearinghouse to recover and protect children.
+Given that missing children make up a significant portion of the population vulnerable to exploitation and manipulation by human traffickers and other predators, we know just how vital this work is.